Sölden Ski Resort

 Once in Sölden, the multitude of local free ski buses will get you anywhere you need to go.

-For more information about travelling around the Austrian Alps in winter, see our Travel in Austria page.
+For more information about travelling around the Austrian Alps in winter, see our Travel to Sölden page.

 The town of Sölden is a sprawling mass lining the busy main road heading up the Oetz valley toward Obergurgl.
-It has zero traditional ambiance but is certainly functional.
+Aside from on the fringes, it has lost most of its traditional ambiance but is certainly functional.
 If looking for a traditional Austrian ski village then Solden may not be for you.
 The upper areas of Hochsölden & the small Innerwald, Unterwald & Ausserwald at the top of the funicular provide options to move above the town.
+Below in town there are some exceptionally well-located hotels right next to the most important lift for powder hounds - the Gaislachkogl gondola.
+Position does come with a price though.
+Expect to pay above the average for any accommodation in town.
+Just 3km to the north of town, the hamlet of Kaisers, regularly linked to Solden by the route 60 bus, has some superb accommodations in a true rural setting, and is the closest thing to a quiet Austrian village.
+Kaisers also has Solden’s best supermarket near its entrance, an excellent M-Preis.

 Search & book all Sölden ski accommodation.